MichalLytek/type-graphql/docs/types-and-fields.md

 }
 ```

-Which in result will generate following part of GraphQL schema in SDL:
+Which will result in generating the following part of the GraphQL schema in SDL:

 ```graphql
 type Recipe {